-All result inquires, including placement and class considerations, must be made at the venue during the protest period.
-Once the protest period in over, results become final.
+All result inquiries, including placement and class considerations, must be made at the venue during the protest period.
+Once the protest period is over, results become final.

-The rules and regulations (collectively “rules”) contained on this handbook are intended solely to provide for the governance of the Vermont 50 event to establish general requirements for the orderly conduct of this running event.
+The rules and regulations (collectively “rules”) contained in this handbook are intended solely to provide for the governance of the Vermont 50 event to establish general requirements for the orderly conduct of this bicycling event.

 All participants in this event conducted according to these rules are deemed by their participation to have voluntarily complied with the rules.
 Vermont 50 makes no express or implied warranty as to safety or guarantee against damage, loss, harm, injury or death to participants, spectators or other as a result of publication of or compliance with these rules.